scosman/zipstreamer/README.md

 [<img src="https://deploy.cloud.run/button.svg" width=180 alt="Run on Google Cloud">](https://deploy.cloud.run?git_repo=https%3A%2F%2Fgithub.com%2Fscosman%2Fzipstreamer)

-Cloud Run is ideal for zipstreamer, as it routes many requests to a single container instance.
-Zipstreamer is designed to handle many concurrent requests, and will be cheaper to run on this serverless architecture than a instance-per-request architecture like AWS Lamba or Google Cloud Functions.
+Cloud Run is ideal serverless environment for ZipStreamer, as it routes many requests to a single container instance.
+ZipStreamer is designed to handle many concurrent requests, and will be cheaper to run on this serverless architecture than a instance-per-request architecture like AWS Lamba or Google Cloud Functions.

 **Important**
  - The one-click deploy button has [a bug](https://github.com/GoogleCloudPlatform/cloud-run-button/issues/232) and may force you to set the optional environment variables.
 If the server isn't working, check `ZS_URL_PREFIX` is blank in the Cloud Run console.